iamvibin/CE264HDR/README.md

 The scripts name and their functionality are decribed below :
 1. RadiometryCalibration:
    Plot the histogram of each R,G & B channels respectively  and regress the function to calculate g values.
-2. PlotHistograms:
-   This plots th histograms of  the pixel values of each of the channel for three different exposure times which is to be used for the HDR generation
-3. HDR:
+2. HDR:
    This script generates HDR using two composite merge algorithms from the three images at different exposure intensities and finally map it to generate fine tone-mapped image.
+The histograms are also plotted for the stack of three images used for HDR generation.

+## Files
+1. CE264HDR             : parent directory
+2. PictureStackedImages : Consist of three images used for generation of HDR image
+3. CalibImages          : Consist of 14 images taken at different exposure time and is used for radiometry calibration
+4. ToeMappedImages      : Final tonned mapped image are saved in this folder